RedwoodJS 4

 01:24:24 - Nick Taylor

-And I guess I, I feel like I'm one of the few people that hasn't really used GraphQL that much.
-Uh, I've used like the GitHub API and my experience prior to that was like my blog when I was using Gatsby back in like 27, 2018.
-And so like, what does it mean that the security is improved?
-Like, I mean, I, I know security is an important thing, but like, I guess.
-Can you speak like.
-Like, I don't know if you're portion of the.
-The core teamwork is.
-Is security, but can you kind of speak to what kind of improvements have been done there or.
-Or if not, we can point to some docs or.
+And I guess I feel like I'm one of the few people that hasn't really used GraphQL that much.
+I've used the GitHub API, and my experience prior to that was my blog when I was using Gatsby back in like 2017, 2018.
+So what does it mean that the security is improved?
+I know security is an important thing, but can you speak to what kind of improvements have been done there?
+Or, if not, we can point to some docs.

 01:25:00 - Dom Saadi